Former PM Stubb Wins Finland Presidential Election - UrduPoint

 Former PM Stubb Wins Finland Presidential Election

-Helsinki, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Former conservative prime minister Alexander Stubb won Sunday's Finnish presidential election, after rival Pekka Haavisto conceded with nearly all of the votes counted.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Former conservative prime minister Alexander Stubb won Sunday's Finnish presidential election, assuming a role that has gained importance in light of the country's NATO membership and rising tensions with neighbouring Russia.

 Some 4.3 million voters were choosing between Stubb and former foreign minister Pekka Haavisto, a Green Party MP running as an independent.

-The official count meanwhile gave Stubb 51.7 percent of the vote with over 98 percent of ballots counted.
+When all votes were counted, the final tally gave Stubb 51.6 percent of the vote.

-"This is the greatest honour of my life," Stubb said after Haavisto conceded.
+Stubb, who called the win "the greatest honour of my life," will assume office on March 1.

 The changing geopolitical landscape in Europe will be the main challenge for the new head of state, who -- while having limited powers compared to the prime minister -- guides the country's foreign policy together with the government and acts as supreme commander of Finland's armed forces.